Inverse design of plasma metamaterial devices with realistic elements: Introduction

 \section{Introduction}

-Inverse design methodology is an algorithmic technique by which optimal solutions are iteratively approximated from an \textit{a priori} set of performance metrics.
-When applied to electromagnetically-active systems \cite{minkov2020inverse, ceviche, Su2020Spins, burger2004inverse, BorelTopologyWaveguide, LinPhotonicDirac, miller2013photonic, ChristiansenTunableLens, PestourieMetasurfacesDemultiplex, ChungTunableMetasurface, MeemInverseFlatLens, piggott2015inversebinarized, liu2013transformation, hughes2018adjoint, molesky2018inverse, christiansen2021inverse, designsurvey, AndradeInverseGuide}, devices are built by designating a design region wherein various numerical methods are used to solve Maxwell’s equations for a given distribution of sources and material domain.
-The constitutive properties (e.g., relative permittivity or permeability) of the design region are then mapped to trainable parameters which are modified to mold the propagation of source fields through the designated region in a manner that fulfills the user's performance criteria.
-Typically, the performance criteria are encoded as an objective function that needs to be maximized or minimized.
-In many problems, the objective functions involve an inner product between the realized and the desired electromagnetic fields in regions of interest.
-Given Maxwell’s equations as a constraint, automatic differentiation allows the calculation of numerical gradients relating the chosen objective function to the parameters that encode the permittivity structure of the training region.
-The algorithm then iteratively adjusts these parameters to maximize the overlap between the realized and desired modes of propagation \cite{minkov2020inverse, ceviche, Su2020Spins}.
-The result is a novel device geometry specialized to the user’s performance criteria.
+Inverse design is a technique used to optimize device parameters given an \textit{a priori} set of design criteria and metrics.
+When applied to electromagnetically-active systems \cite{minkov2020inverse, ceviche, Su2020Spins, burger2004inverse, BorelTopologyWaveguide, LinPhotonicDirac, miller2013photonic, ChristiansenTunableLens, PestourieMetasurfacesDemultiplex, ChungTunableMetasurface, MeemInverseFlatLens, piggott2015inversebinarized, liu2013transformation, hughes2018adjoint, molesky2018inverse, christiansen2021inverse, designsurvey, AndradeInverseGuide}, devices are conceived by solving Maxwell's equations for a particular material domain and set of sources, the properties of which (e.g., relative permittivity, permeability, source frequency and power) are mapped to trainable parameters.
+These parameters can be modified to alter the propagation of the source fields through the device in a manner which fulfills the performance criteria.
+Typically, these performance criteria are encoded as an objective function that depends on the input parameters which is minimized or maximized via the inverse design algorithm.
+As an example, in many scenarios, the objective function involves an inner product between the desired electromagnetic fields and those obtained via simulation in regions of interest.
+Automatic differentiation allows the calculation of a numerical gradient of such an objective with respect to the parameters that encode the permittivity structure of the training region.
+The inverse design algorithm then iteratively adjusts these parameters to minimize the distance between the simulated fields and the desired field in the chosen inner product space.
+The result is a novel, highly specialized device that meets the design criteria of the user\cite{minkov2020inverse, ceviche, Su2020Spins}.